Hi! My name is Sarah Kokernot.

 Connecting mind/heart/body practices with creative states.

-The Critical Response Process by Liz Lerman, which centers the artist in workshop settings and uses inquiry, listening, collaboration, and humility.
+The Critical Response Process by Liz Lerman, which uses inquiry, listening, collaboration, and humility.

 Looking to the natural world to understand the creative process as a cycle of growth, harvest, rest, and renewal.